MohanedM7md/AliensInvasion/readme.md

 When using or distributing this software, please provide appropriate attribution to Mohaned Mohamemed.

-For inquiries regarding licensing or usage permissions, please contact Mohandmohamed104@gmail.com
+For inquiries regarding licensing or usage permissions, please contact me.

+##Contact
+### Mohandmohamed104@gmail.com